Maluscat/Dandelion-With-Mods/README.md

-# Dandelion With Mods (DWM)
+# Dandelion With Mods
 A fork of the original Minecraft resource pack [Dandelion](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/resource-packs/1243109-16x-1-8-dandelion-biomes-o-plenty-support-updated), adding mod support (mostly GUIs) and lots of vanilla improvements.

 <hr>

 ## ❗ **DEPRECATION NOTICE** ❗
-###  This project is no longer maintained and won't be receiving any more (major) updates.
+###  This project is no longer maintained and won't be receiving any more updates.
-There are many amazing alternatives to this resource pack, having taken Dandelion farther than I ever could have!
-Some of DWM's textures and models live on in these.
+There are many amazing alternatives to this resource pack, having taken Dandelion further than I ever could have!
+Some of my textures and models live on in these.
 Honorable mentions:
 - [Dandelion X](https://www.curseforge.com/minecraft/texture-packs/dandelion-x) by XeroTrinity
 - [Dandelion+](https://www.curseforge.com/minecraft/texture-packs/dandelion-plus) by Hühnerfrikassee
 - [Dandelion Draggon](https://www.planetminecraft.com/texture-pack/dandelion-extended-mods/) by DaxDraggon